Kavan (film): Release

-The movie released worldwide on 31 March 2017 alongside Nayanthara's Dora.
-It had its world premiere in Dubai, one day before the movie released.
-Kavan is releasing in a total of 624 screens, where 324 of the screens were in Tamil Nadu, 44 in Karnataka and 37 in Kerala.
-In the overseas area, the movie released in more than 170 screens.
+Kavan was released worldwide on 31 March 2017 alongside Dora.
+It had its world premiere in Dubai the day before.
+Kavan would release in a total of 624 screens, where 324 of the screens were in Tamil Nadu, 44 in Karnataka and 37 in Kerala.
+In the overseas area, the film released in more than 170 screens.
 The official trailer of the film was released on 11 March 2017 on YouTube, reaching 1 million views within a day.
-The satellite rights of the film were sold to Zee Tamil.

-The film was also dubbed in Hindi and released on YouTube by Goldmines Telefilms on 15 April 2019.

 Critical reception

 The film received mostly positive reviews from critics.
-Indiaglitz rated it 3.5/5 and said to "go for it to experience top class acting and message driven home effectively".
-Behindwoods rated it 3.25/5 and called it "a bold, engrossing take on good and bad sides of Media.
 India Today gave it a 3/5 and said that "Vijay Sethupathi shines in this media-bashing, media-glorifying film".
 The Indian Express rated it 3/5 and said that it was "fun to watch".
-Sreedhar Pillai of Firstpost rated it a 3/5 and called it a "commercial entertainer, which keeps you hooked".
+Sreedhar Pillai writing for Firstpost rated it a 3/5 and called it a "commercial entertainer, which keeps you hooked".
 Sify praised the film by calling it "a well-made commercial film that delivers a solid kick".
 M. Suganth from The Times of India gave it a 3/5 and said that it "keeps us engaged with its crowd-pleasing quality".
-Kaushik L. M. gave 3.25/5 stating 'Kavan is a good entertainer to pass your time this summer.
-It is largely gripping, topical and thought-provoking.
-Go watch'.

 In contrast, Gautaman Bhaskaran from Hindustan Times rated it 2/5 and called it "a film without focus, but Vijay Sethupathi shines, as usual".
-Baradwaj Rangan from Film Companion rated it 1/5 and called it "a 'satire' on the television industry", which "is overlong and laughably overblown".
+Baradwaj Rangan rated it 1/5 and called it "a 'satire' on the television industry", which "is overlong and laughably overblown".